Main Menu

 Jr. High & High School Resources

-Post Secondary Success With Dyslexia
+Post-Secondary Success With Dyslexia

 Over twenty years of research has identified factors that predict successful outcomes for children with disabilities.
 Research identified these characteristics and life experiences that lead to successful life outcomes: